osome-iu/DrifterBot/data/hashtag_political_alignment/README.md

 Note that we remove the # and convert everything to lower-case.

 Tweets with only one hashtag are ignored.
-We provide an example of the hashtag sentence file: `hashtag_sentences.json.gz`.
+The file `hashtag_sentences.json.gz` contains an illustrative example of the input file used for training the hashtag embedding.
+The actual file is omitted to comply with Twitter API guidelines about resharing content.
-The content should have the following format:
+The input file should have the following format:

 ```
 [